zng-ui/zng/TODO/_current.md

 * Touch drag release in the window background causes the title bar to not be interactive anymore.
     - Sometimes can't recreate, but it has happened multiple times already.
     - Maybe only when window is between screens only?

+# Exclusive Video Mode

+* How is the scale factor selected for exclusive?
+* Settings to a smaller size (800x600) causes background clipping.
+* Also test in non-primary monitor.